-The Best Horse Racing Movies and Films Ever Made
+The Best Horse Racing Movies Ever Made

 Of course, there have been some excellent documentaries in recent years but the best racing movies are true period dramas that cannot age and will never lose their relevance.

 They stand the test of time and while storylines may deviate and dramatize, entertainment is, by definition, the purpose of a movie.

 In our opinion, Phar Lap is the greatest racing movie of all time, a faultless masterpiece.
 Unless you are Australian or a New Zealander (where Phar Lap was foaled) you are probably already asking, who was Phar Lap?
 He was a sporting icon who lifted the spirits of the Aussie public during the early years of the Great Depression.